-Note on Section 3., jurisdictional territory:

-If only a portion of an area of a participating municipality is going to be included in the jurisdictional area of the joint commission, that area needs to be described.
-For example: "All of the area within the corporate limits of ABC Township except for the area in sections \ and \; or except for the area south of \\\\ and east of \\\\."
+Commentary on Section 3. jurisdictional territory: If only a portion of an area of a participating municipality is going to be included in the jurisdictional area of the joint commission, that area needs to be described.
+For example: "All of the area within the corporate limits of ABC Township except for the area in sections and ; or except for the area south of and east of ."

-Some communities may consider excluding lands under another jurisdiction, such as state-owned land, federally-owned land (national park, forest, military facilities etc.), and tribal lands.
-However one should plan and zone for all the area in the jurisdiction, regardless if it currently comes under local zoning jurisdiction or not.
+Some communities may consider excluding lands under another jurisdiction, tribal lands.
+However, one should plan and zone for all the area in the jurisdiction, regardless if it currently comes under local zoning jurisdiction or not.
 If in the future those lands transfer to other ownership as does happen from time to time, the community then has territory that is then not subject to zoning or planning at all.
 Certain state-owned land is subject to zoning, even if it is state owned.
+[End of commentary]